A couple kisses during their Iceland elopement

 Several major cities in the U.S. offer direct flights to Iceland’s Reykjavík–Keflavík Airport, though most of these non-stop flights start on the eastern seaboard.

 If you plan to fly to Iceland with IcelandAir, be aware of their stopover program.
 If you plan to book a trip to Europe (say, for your honeymoon), you can add a stop in Iceland for no additional cost.
-You have to book through IcelandAir’s site to take advantage of the program.
+You must book through IcelandAir’s site to take advantage of the program.

-Mountains covered in clouds during an Iceland elopement
+Mountains covered in clouds in Iceland

 Before booking your trip to Iceland, please check the travel restrictions due to the COVID-19 pandemic.
 You can find the rules and regulations laid out right here.